A DNA-based survey of otters in Sheffield

 5. Otter and the invasive American mink Neovison vison were both present at two locations on the River Don.

 Future Work (subject to further funding)

-We hope to continue this work to find spraint samples and obtain a DNA profile for the female otter identified on the outskirts of Sheffield to investigate if any of the other otters found closer to the city may be her grown-up cubs (click here for sounds of otter cubs).
+We hope to continue this work to develop and improve methods for studying otter numbers and distribution.
+We would like to survey for more spraint samples that would help to obtain a DNA profile for the female otter identified on the outskirts of Sheffield to investigate if any of the other otters found closer to the city may be her grown-up cubs (click here for sounds of otter cubs).
 We also intend to collect spraints from the waterways surrounding Sheffield to study connectivity.
 We hope to repeat this study in the future to investigate how otter numbers have changed and improve techniques further to allow us to reveal territory ranges and any landscape barriers.

 We are appealing for funds, sponsors and partners to continue our DNA study of Sheffield's otters, if you can help please visit our fundraising page or contact Dr Deborah Dawson (firstname.lastname@example.org)

 We thank all those who have generously donated to our fundraising page to support this study.

 We thank Jason Palmer, Kirsty Lee, Alicia Bailey and the keepers (and the otters) at The Chestnut Centre, Otter, Owl and Wildlife Park and New Forest Wildlife Park for their kind support, sharing knowledge and providing vital control samples for this project.
 Professor Stuart Piertney at the University of Aberdeen very kindly provided otter DNA extracted from tissue taken from roadkill otters and these were used to assess the markers.
 We are also grateful to Dave Webb of the UK Wild Otter Trust for providing training in finding signs of otters and his generous advice and encouragement.
 Wildlife Photographer Josh Jaggard and Dave Webb kindly granted permission to use their otter images.